 Acid isn’t bad for the body per se.
 In fact, some organs like the stomach require a high level of acidity in order to function properly.
 But if we eat too much acidic food, our bodies build up acidic waste which can lead to a number of health conditions.

-An acidic body is vulnerable to joint pain, weight gain, and mental or physical fatigue.
+An acidic body has poor gut health, is vulnerable to joint pain, weight gain, and mental or physical fatigue.
 As acids build up, they damage the organs and lay the foundation for chronic diseases including osteoporosis, auto immune disorders and even cancer.
 It also forces the body to draw on important resources to buffer the pH levels weakening the systems and leading to inflammation.

 What are the benefits of an alkaline diet?

 By eating a more alkaline diet, you can experience improved energy, better immune system and a higher metabolism.

 A study by the Journal of Environmental and Public Health published in 2012 showed that eating food with a higher alkaline quality has some definite health benefits.